freenas/freenas-docs/freenas_api.rst

 .. image:: images/api.png

-The rest of this section walks through some code examples to get you started using the APIs.
+The rest of this section shows code examples to illustrate the use of the API.

 .. _A Simple API Example: